 If you’re unsure if a product is certified, or if there is a logo you don’t recognise, always check with the retailer, manufacturer, or the certification body.
 Many organic certification bodies publish a list of suspended or withdrawn operators who no longer hold organic certification.
 Check the corresponding certification body website for more information.

-In Australia, there are currently six certification bodies approved by the Department of Agriculture, Fisheries and Forestry.
+In Australia, there are currently five certification bodies approved by the Department of Agriculture, Fisheries and Forestry.
 These certification bodies are authorised by Government to certify organic products for export and provide certification of operators and products for the domestic market.
 You can find the most up to date list on their website.

 Organic certification is underpinned domestically and internationally by a strict legislative and policy framework: